 Structuring how clients can hire you in a way that gives them some choice (but not too much) AND takes advantage of your experience.

-First, you should understand that I’m a full-time marketing consultant.
+First, you should understand I’m a full-time marketing consultant.
 I do the things every day I’ll teach you to do; you’ll learn what works in today’s economy.
-I am not one of those guys who makes a living teaching people how to be a consultant (who stopped consulting years ago).
+I am not one of those guys who makes a living teaching how to be a consultant (who stopped consulting years ago).
 Second, I do just fine as a marketing consultant; whether you hire me or not won’t affect my lifestyle.
 (No pressure or hard-sell here.)

 So. . .How Does This Work?